TBSSvis: Visual Analytics for Temporal Blind Source Separation: Evaluation

-As for disadvantages, there is one very basic: RStudio allows more flexible and specialized computations than \toolname{} provides.
+As for disadvantages, there is one very basic: RStudio allows more flexible and specialized computations than \toolname{}.
 However, this was not explicitly mentioned by participants.
-Some said it took time to put everything together, so training period is an issue: \enquote{a few plots were difficult to understand at first} (E2) but \enquote{after explanations it was relatively easy to use} (E4).
-In addition we observed some participants having trouble with idioms that are common and popular in the visualization community, such as PCPs and multiple linked views, which could be overcome by visual literacy efforts.
+Some said it took time to put everything together, but all our participants managed to do so quickly.
+A few plots were difficult to understand at first, but after explanations it was relatively easy to use for all participants.
+In addition, we observed some participants having trouble with idioms that are common and popular in the visualization community, such as PCPs and multiple linked views, which could be overcome by visual literacy efforts.